krzys9876/pyspark_explorer/README.md

     pyspark-explorer

-I recommend that you provide a base path.
+You may wish to provide a base path upfront.
+It can be changed at any time (press _o_ for _Options_).

 For local files that could be for example:

     # Linux
     pyspark-explorer file:///home/myuser/datafiles/base_path